Ladann-15/patient-portal-docs/README.md

 ## How to use
 1. Review the PDF to understand the feature overview.
 2. Open the HTML file for an example of clear step by step documentation structure.
-3. Use the assets as reference points for writing simple, accessible user instructions.
+3. Use the PDF and HTML files as examples for creating clear, accessible instructions.

 ## Author
 Ladan Mohamed